Skip to content

 The dequeue operation

-to keep track of the position of the enqueue and dequeue elements we use two variables front and count. initially, we set the front and count variables to zero. and then if we enqueue any element in the queue then we increment the count variable’s value by 1 and when we dequeue an element from the queue we increment the front variable’s value by 1.
+To delete a value from the queue is called the Dequeue operation.
+To keep track of the position of the enqueue and dequeue elements, we use two variables, front and count.
+Initially, we set the front and count variables to zero.
+Then, if we enqueue any element in the queue, we increment the count variable’s value by 1, and when we dequeue an element from the queue, we increment the front variable’s value by 1.

 i = ( front + count ) % len( queue )